Harsh-Upadhayay/JavaNotes/README.md

   System.out.println("This block will always be executed, irrespective of whether there was an exception or not");
 }

-## equals() and hashCode()

-### Object Class
+## Object Class

 > Object class is the root of the class hierarchy.
 Every class has Object as a superclass.
 All objects, including arrays, implement the methods of this class.

 * **Methods of object class**
   ![Methods of object class](2021-10-30-01-10-48.png)

+### equals() and hashCode()

-* equals() : For any non-null reference values x and y, this method returns true if and only if x and y refer to the same object (x == y has the value true). **This might not always be the case**, *for eg if x and y refer to different objects which have equal values then logically the objects are equal, but this function will return false, because the references x and y points at different memory location in the memory.*
+* equals() : For any non-null reference values x and y, this method returns true if and only if x and y refer to the same object (x == y has the value true). **This might not always be the case**, *for eg if x and y refer to different objects whose attributes have equal values then logically the objects are equal, but this function will return false because the references x and y points at different memory location in the memory.*

 * Overriding equals.
+  * To fix the problem stated above, each class should override it's own equal() method as shown below, **When equal() is overridden then hashCode() should also be overridden.**

 ```java
  @Override